The Fool

 Even people who have no interest or prior exposure to tarot will probably have some image in their minds of The Fool - whom it wouldn't be absurd to claim as being one of the most famous archetypes in the modern zeitgeist.
 Appearing in a vast array of contexts such as novels, films, music and myriad other aspects of our contemporary culture - The Fool is a difficult character to escape.
 Our brave friend The Fool -- who is more within us than around us -- is typically pictured wandering in a daydream-induced-daze or optimistically, yet naively, throwing himself forward across a landscape of potential perils.
 A raging rookie who means well.
 Though, we all start somewhere, right?

 The Fool is the number zero in the tarot’s 22 major arcana cards.
-As numero uno, you will find no direct numerological interpretation into the number zero that The Fool embodies.
+As numero zero, you will find no direct numerological interpretation into the number zero that The Fool embodies.
 Instead, we see the emphasis on The Fool as a symbol.
 It isn’t entirely true to say that “zero does not exist within numerology” and to simply back that up with the explanation that there are the master numbers of 11, 22 and 33 and the single digit numbers 1-9 and everything other than that is an “angel number”, meaning - modern and made-up.
 As, zero, like here with The Fool in tarot, acts as a symbolic representation of the potential that lies ahead, and within, all other numbers.

 According to the school of numerology, all numbers contain distinct characteristics and their own unique essence.
 Zero, on the other hand, stands as an anomaly in that it is, technically, nothing (no-thing).
 The zero holds no attributes, no character traits, no description whatsoever.
 If you look at zero in the hunt for essence, you will soon realise there is no-thing to look at and come back empty handed.
 It is, then, a blank page.
 The zero, despite it holding no essence, has the ability - through potential - to enhance the aspects of any other number.
 The 10 becomes a higher octave 1.
 The 20 raises the quality of its 2, etcetera.